Concerning copyrights, please contact:

 Tähenärija ja Kriksadull (Starchewer and Cricksadull), Tänapäev 2015, illustrated by Kertu Sillaste, 71 pp

-Härra Tee ja proua Kohv, Tänapäev 2014, illustrated by Anu Kalm, 83 pp
+Härra Tee ja proua Kohv (Mr. Tea and Mrs. Coffee), Tänapäev 2014, illustrated by Anu Kalm, 83 pp

 Roosaliisa prillid (Roosaliisa’s New Glasses), Päike ja Pilv 2014, illustrated by Tiina Mariam Reinsalu, 24 pp

 Sinivant läheb lasteaeda (Bluephant Goes to Preschool), Tammerraamat 2014, illustrated by Catherine Zarip, 24 pp

 Jänes keedab suppi (Rabbit Makes Soup), Päike ja Pilv 2013, illustrated by Kertu Sillaste, 32 pp